lucasandre22/smart-minutes/README.md

 - **Python**: Version 3.11 or later
 - **Ollama**: Required for running LLMs locally, version 0.3.12  ([Installation Guide](https://ollama.com/))

+## 📖 Documentation

+The full project documentation is available in the docs/ folder.
+It includes:

+- **System Overview**: Architecture and main functionalities.
+- **API Reference**: Endpoints and usage examples.

+To view the documentation, navigate to the docs/ folder:
+:
+API Reference:

 ### 🔽 Downloading the LLM

 The project is optimized for **gemma-2-9b-it-sppo-iter3**, which can be downloaded via Ollama with the following command: